input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 be described later in this document.
 When a node posts an operation, a Cardano transaction is created and submitted to the Cardano network.
 The transaction includes the encoded operation on its metadata.
 In Bitcoin we used to prepend the metadata messages with the string `FFFF0000`, a magic value (to be defined) which told Atala Nodes that this transaction has an Atala operation linked in it.
-We will consider to do the same in Cardano blockchain once we get more details on the metadata field structure.
+We will consider doing the same in Cardano blockchain once we get more details on the metadata field structure.

 After the published Cardano transaction has N (to be defined) confirmations, we could consider the transaction as final